sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/16 Docker Service.md

 ### Docker Client

-Set vars to point at the correct location and turn on tls
+Set vars to point at the correct location and turn on TLS

 ```sh
 export DOCKER_HOST="tcp://192.168.1.10:2376"